forTEXT/gitma/docs/source/intro.rst

 :doc:`CatmaProject class <class_project>`
 and should not get loaded separately!

-As a Python API for your annotation data, GitMA's main goal is the managing of large annotation projects.
 The most important functionalities get introduced in the demo Jupyter Notebooks:

 - `Load Annotation Data <https://github.com/forTEXT/gitma/blob/main/demo_notebooks/load_project_from_gitlab.ipynb>`_